 The coronavirus disease 2019 (COVID-19) pandemic disrupted our lives and our healthcare systems and accounted for millions of illnesses across the globe ranging from mild to severe to deadly.
 COVID-19 vaccination is a critical tool in stopping this pandemic.

-Currently, three vaccines have been authorized for use by the U.S. Food and Drug Administration (FDA) and recommended by the Centers for Disease Control and Prevention (CDC).
+Currently, three vaccines are approved or authorized for use by the U.S. Food and Drug Administration (FDA) and recommended by the Centers for Disease Control and Prevention (CDC).
 These vaccines are designed to teach your body’s immune system to recognize and fight off the virus that causes COVID-19.
 There are several COVID-19 vaccines that are in the late stages of development and may be authorized for use in the future.

 Millions of people in the United States have received COVID-19 vaccines.
 These vaccines have undergone the most intensive safety monitoring in U.S. history and were found to be both safe and effective.
 You may need more than one dose of a COVID-19 vaccine.
 The first shot starts building protection.
 A second shot a few weeks later is needed to get the most protection the vaccine has to offer.
 If you are severely or moderately immunocompromised, you may also need a third dose.

-None of these vaccines will give you COVID-19.
+None of these vaccines can give you COVID-19.